The Green Lake (Gruener See) in Austria

 You can perfectly combine a trip to Green Lake with a hike in the surrounding mountains!
 In the region you will find numerous great walks, hiking trails and mountain tours.
 Here are a few of the most beautiful ones:

-- Grüner See Circular Trail: the 1-hour circular trail leads from the parking lot about 1 kilometer to the lake, passing smaller lakes such as the Pfarrerlacke and the Kreuzteich.
+Grüner See Circular Trail: The 1-hour circular trail leads from the parking lot about 1 kilometer to the lake, passing smaller lakes such as the Pfarrerlacke and the Kreuzteich.
 Then it goes another kilometer once around the lake, and back to the parking lot.

-- Hike to the Sonnschienalm: The most famous tour in this area is the hike to the Sonnschienalm.
+Hike to the Sonnschienalm: The most famous tour in this area is the hike to the Sonnschienalm.
 The best way is to go by car in the direction of Jassing.
-From there you start the ascent via the Russenstraße, which takes about 1.5 hours and can also be easily managed with children.
+From there you start the ascent via the Russenstraße, which takes about 1.5 hours and can also be easily managed with kids.

-- Edelweißboden: A real insider tip is the 3-hour hike to the Edelweißboden at Trenchtling.
+Edelweißboden: A real insider tip is the 3-hour hike to the Edelweißboden at Trenchtling.
 From the end of June to the end of July you can marvel at the blooming of thousands of edelweiss flowers, a truly enchanting natural spectacle.

-Best accommodations near the Green Lake
+Where to Stay near the Green Lake

-- Pension: The Haus Bergblick is a lovely vacation rental just 3 kilometers from the lake.
+• Nice Pension: The Haus Bergblick is a lovely vacation rental just 3 kilometers from the lake.
 Guests love the hospitality, the delicious breakfast and the central location!

-- Vacation apartment: The HAUS RUSSOLD in a relaxed atmosphere offers a pretty vacation apartment in beautiful surroundings.
+• Vacation Apartment: The HAUS RUSSOLD in a relaxed atmosphere offers a pretty vacation apartment in beautiful surroundings.
 The facilities and cleanliness are also excellent.

 Read more about Austria: